belighted/bennett/README.md

 * bundle exec rspec
 * bundle exec cucumber

-When you're ready, go to the Builds tab and request a new build.
+When you're ready, request a new build.
 When it's done, you (or the last person to commit on the project) should receive an e-mail with the result.

 ## Automatic testing